pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 common man---as if the incomprehensible paper makes a researcher intellectually unapproachable or the grant money justifiable.
 I think this is an artifact from [the middle ages](#sec:the-middle-ages), when the prevailing approach was to keep the masses in the dark.
 We should be beyond that now.
-Any research can be explained simply if enough thought is put into it.
+Knowledge is not exclusively squirrelled away in monastic libraries anymore.
+It's at our fingertips.
+Even government censoring cannot stop the flow of it.
+There is no excuse to try to keep people from learning so as only to prove your own intellectual superiority.
+The dynamics of the knowledge industry are changing, and we need to start working together as a team.
+Any concept can be explained simply if enough thought is put into it.
 Truth is simple.
+Knowledge is not the exclusive property of the professional intellectualist.
+The *real* power comes in teaching and sharing---in collaboration---where, like a good choir or orchestra, the whole is greater than the sum of the parts.

 In saying this, I don't want to diminish the importance of domain vocabularies.
 Domain-specific vocabularies are justified and needed to explain complicated